-One of the most popular things to do in New York at Christmas is to see the Christmas tree and holiday displays at the Rockefeller Center.
+One of the most popular things to do in NYC at Christmas is to see the Christmas tree and holiday displays at the Rockefeller Center.

 It was the same when we returned on the weekend to see the tree and the Christmas lights display at Saks 5th avenue.
 Abort Mission.

-Craig returned mid-week when myself and the girls were at The Lion King.
+Craig returned mid-week when me and the girls were at The Lion King.
 The crowds weren’t as bad and he did get to see the Christmas tree and displays.

 The Rockefeller Christmas tree remains lit through the first week of January.